-Multipartisan Assistance Teams
+Multipartisan Assistance Team (MAT)

 A MAT includes, at a minimum, two people who have different party affiliations (or, in the alternative, persons who were unanimously appointed by a bipartisan county board of elections).
 If you request help from a MAT, you should receive impartial, professional assistance.
 Their job is to help you vote, but your voting choices will remain confidential.

 MATs are authorized to help voters in the following ways, with specific legal requirements: